Areas of expertise

 Chih-Ling completed her master’s degree at University College London, where she devoted herself to explaining the provenance of iron assemblage at the Luliao site in central Taiwan.
 Initially, she expected to discuss the origins of the iron objects but soon realised the task was not straightforward to resolve.
 The data on slag inclusions chemistry, and scientific research on Taiwanese iron remnants, are insufficient to decipher the issue.
 After understanding the potential approaches to study iron accumulated during the past two decades, Chih-Ling decided to expand the unsolved topic to the level of a PhD project.

 Now Chih-Ling is looking to get down to brass tacks regarding iron study in her project.
 (1).
 How many smelting recipes can we discover within the iron objects?
 (2).
-Did the ancients apply different recipes on different tools while smelting?
+Did the ancients apply different recipes to different tools when smelting?
 Any hint of specialisation?
 (3).
-To judge if there is any evidence of re-processing or recycling the scrap iron objects.
+Is there any evidence of re-processing or recycling the scrap iron?
 (4).
-The correlation between different iron assemblages and slags in Taiwan, and (5).
-Draw a possible diffusion route of the iron assemblages in Taiwan and map the clusters with temporal and spatial sequence.
+What is the correlation between different iron assemblages and slags? and (5).
+Can we draw a possible diffusion route of the iron assemblages in Taiwan and map the clusters with the temporal and spatial sequence?

-Chih-Ling finished measuring metadata and taking photos of the iron specimens.
-The specimens will then processed with X-Radiography before sample preparation.
-She will use optical microscope to judge the microstructure and metallography after etching the surface of iron samples.
+Chih-Ling has been handling the preparation of sample blocks in recent.
+She will employ an optical microscope to assess the microstructure and metallography after etching the surface of iron samples.
 The primary tool for evaluating provenance of the iron objects will be SEM-eds, LA-ICP-MS analysis will be additional to consider trace elements.

 As for several iron slags collected from eastern Taiwan, XRF will help map the chemistry and crystal.
 Other measurement, such as the Vicker hardness test, will also be used to clarify the property of iron artefacts.